ANCPLabOldenburg/bids_manager_documentation/book/converter.md

 * `source_folder`: Path to the folder that contains this file.
 The **root** is the raw-data directory you selected when loading the dataset.
 * `StudyDescription`: The name of the Study, there can be several in your raw data directory.
 This becomes the **root name** in the final BIDS conversion.
 There can be errors if different machines were used.
 You can edit it by double-clicking.
 * `FamilyName` & `PatientID`: They are often identical.
 If the experimenter forgot to add or change the IDs between recordings, BIDS-Manager will be able to identify the different subjects.
 You can edit it manually or click on `Generate unique IDs` to assign unique identifiers per `FamilyName`.
 * `BIDS Name`: Subject label in the BIDS conversion.
-Ensure it is consistent after any changes in `PatientID`.
+Ensure it is consistent after any changes in `FamilyName` or `PatientID`.
 Also editable.
-*
+* `session`: Shows the sessions detected in your dataset.
+If auto-detection fails, edit the values manually.

 ```{admonition} Edition tips
 :class: tip